raphapr/jumpmux/README.md

 # jumpmux

-A small terminal dashboard for jumping between Git worktrees and live Pi agents in tmux.
+jumpmux is a terminal dashboard for moving between Git worktrees and live Pi agents in tmux.

 ```console
 jumpmux
 ```

-The dashboard uses a two-line tab header, adjustable table-preview split, bordered previews, contextual footer, and split diff/file view.
-It highlights the active tmux agent or worktree even when jumpmux is launched from a popup.
+## Tabs

-- **Agents** — open Pi panes with Project, Worktree, Git, PR, Status, Time, and Title columns
+- **Agents:** Open Pi panes with Project, Worktree, Git, PR, Status, Time, and Title columns.
-- **Worktrees** — current-repository worktrees with Project, Worktree, Git, PR, Mux, Age, and Agent columns
+- **Worktrees:** Worktrees from the current repository with Project, Worktree, Git, PR, Mux, Age, and Agent columns.

-Selecting an agent focuses its existing tmux pane.
-Selecting a worktree focuses its live-agent or jumpmux-managed tmux window; the first jump creates a new window in that worktree and later jumps reuse it.
+Selecting an agent focuses its tmux pane.
+Selecting a worktree focuses its agent pane or its jumpmux tmux window.
+The first jump creates a window in that worktree.
+Later jumps reuse it.

 ## Requirements

 - Go 1.24+ to install from source
-- Git (for worktree and diff data)
+- Git
-- [Worktrunk](https://worktrunk.dev/) (optional, for default-branch detection)
-- [GitHub CLI](https://cli.github.com/) (optional, for PR data)
-- A Nerd Font for detailed icons (optional; set `JUMPMUX_PLAIN=1` for portable text symbols)
-- tmux (for live-agent discovery, worktree windows, and switching)
+- tmux
 - [Pi](https://pi.dev)
+- [Worktrunk](https://worktrunk.dev/) (optional) for default-branch detection and worktree actions
+- [GitHub CLI](https://cli.github.com/) (optional) for PR data and browser actions
+- A Nerd Font for detailed icons, or `JUMPMUX_PLAIN=1` for text symbols

 ## Install